 The system is currently stable but the level of system performance is not yet acceptable.
 The software patch which was tested did not go well and did not give us the performance we expected.
 When we compared the performance for the chart loads in our current production environment against the testing environment, the base line did not match.
 Medicity is currently working on identifying issues for the mismatch in the performance of the environment.

 Medicity’s senior leadership will be on site March 23rd and 24th to discuss in detail the issues that have occurred over the course of the upgrade and outline expectations moving forward.
-Stakeholders and data senders are invited to meet with Medicity on site at 4:00 p.m. on March 23rd; for those not available, please feel free to contact our office for the conference line information.
+Stakeholders and data senders are invited to meet with Medicity on site at 4:00 p.m. on March 23rd.
+For those not available to come onsite on March 23rd and 24th, please feel free to contact our office for the conference line information.

 Public Health